18 cruise ship crew cabins’ must-haves

 If you are into gaming and this type of activity – don’t come on board without Sony Playstation (or come, but order Sony as soon as possible!).
 I’ve seen so many of my fellow crew members using it, and even I used it for some time.
 It’s a great way to put your stress away and have fun with your roommate and friends during your time off!

-Over the door hanging shoe organizer is one of the best things I’ve seen people using on cruise ships!
-It saves you a lot of effort of properly organizing your shoes, and saves so much space!
+An over-the-door hanging shoe organizer is one of the best things I’ve seen people using on cruise ships!
+It saves you a lot of effort in properly organizing your shoes, and saves so much space!
 You simply hang it on your door, place your shoes in it, and you can even share it with your roommate as it has a lot of pockets!

 Tap water onboard a cruise ship is pottable, but to be honest, I never drink it.
 I prefer to buy a water case and then pour water into my refillable water bottle that I carry with me around the ship and outside in ports.
-I found this one on Amazon – it has some motivational notes to lift your spirit when you feel down and depressed.
+I found this one with some motivational notes to lift your spirit when you feel down and depressed.
 Super cool stuff!

 Recommended: 2l Water Bottle with Straw Two-lid Super Leakproof Portable Big Handle, 5-way to Drink 64OZ Motivational Time Ounce Marker Increase Intake,Gym Sport Water Bottle Tritan BPA Free Half Gallon Water Jugs